Seni2005/fpl-desk/README.md

 **Workflow fails with a permissions error** — Settings → Actions → General → Workflow permissions → **Read and write permissions**.

 **Scheduled runs stopped** — GitHub pauses schedules on repos with no activity for 60 days.
 Any commit, or one manual run, wakes it up.

+**You uploaded an update and the page looks unchanged** — look at the build number beside `FPL DESK` in the header.
+If it does not match the `<meta name="build">` in the `index.html` you uploaded, you are being served a cached page.
+Hard-refresh (Cmd/Ctrl + Shift + R), and check **Actions → pages-build-deployment** has actually finished; GitHub Pages can take a couple of minutes and its CDN a couple more.
+Every release bumps that number and the `?v=` on the scripts, so a half-updated site is not possible — only a fully stale one, which a refresh clears.

 **Squad panel is empty but everything else works** — `config.json` still has `"teamId": null`, or the ID has a typo.
 It should be a bare number with no quotes.